lindseyreynolds44/cst438-project-airline/cst438-project-airline/readme.md

 ##### Response Example (Failure)
 ```
 {
-    "status": "Error: Could not find any reservations for this User ID and password.",
+    "status": "Error: Could not find any reservations for this User ID.",
     "data": null
 }
 ```